 Hold the edge of the sushi mat and pull the mat forward to complete the roll.

-Using even pressure with fingers around the sushi mat, sushi roll can be gently shaped into a round or square shape.
+Using even pressure with fingers around the sushi mat, the sushi roll can be gently shaped into a round or square shape.

 Wipe sharp knife with a damp cloth and cut the roll in half.
 Cut each half in half.

 Continue cutting to make a total of 8 pieces, wiping the knife between cuts.